miney-py/mineysocket/README.md

 ## Protocol description

 mineysocket is a simple JSON-based TCP protocol.
-Send a valid JSON-String with a tailing linebreak (`\r\n`) to the port and mineysocket responds a JSON string with a tailing linebreak.
+Send a valid JSON-String with a tailing linebreak (`\n`) to the port and mineysocket responds a JSON string with a tailing linebreak.

 ### Ping